Twin Pregnancy Symptoms: Myths, Facts, and What to Expect

 Are Twins Usually Born Earlier Than Singletons?

-Yes, twins are usually born earlier than singletons.
+Yes, twins are usually born earlier.
 On average, twin pregnancies deliver around 37 weeks, compared to 40 weeks for singletons.
-This earlier birth is often due to increased uterine pressure and complications.
+Earlier birth is often linked to increased uterine pressure and other complications that develop as the pregnancy progresses.

 Can Twin Pregnancies Affect Future Fertility?